Robins

 Religious Education

-Our new unit this term will be What does it mean to belong to a faith in a Community?
+We will be finishing our unit this term What does it mean to belong to a faith in a Community?
+Looking at marriages in different religions.

 Science